How to Get the Most Money From a Car Accident

 When insurance companies and defense attorneys look into a car wreck, they often try to talk with the accident victim and the victim’s friends, families, and colleagues.
 If you are a victim, you should never speak with investigators without first consulting your lawyer.
 It is also advisable not to speak with people who investigators may seek out.

 A claimant does not want to put their friends and family in the awkward position of having told an investigator something they said to them that reduces the value of their claim.
 Despite how much you may want to tell your close friends and family about your accident, the best thing you can do to safeguard yourself and them is to stay silent.
-Until your lawyer tells you otherwise, do not speak to them about the accident.
+Until your lawyer tells you otherwise, do not speak to insurance representatives about the accident.

 Don’t Post About Your Accident on Social Media